observing/balancerbattle/README.md

 Up next was HAProxy, it has the same performance profile as NGINX, but lower on the memory it only required 7MB of memory.
 The biggest difference was when we tested with HTTPS.
-It's was really show and no where near the performance of Nginx.
+It's was really slow and no where near the performance of Nginx.
 Hopefully this will be resolved as it's a development branch we are testing.
 When we put `stud` in front of server it gets closer the performance of Nginx.